flyingrhinonz/nccm/README.md

 -----------------

-This file is mostly used for ssh connection details, but also supports program settings as follows.
-All defaults are set to values that protect your privacy and security, and you can change them as you see fit.
+This file is mostly used for ssh connection details, but also supports program settings described in this chapter. nccm fully respects your privacy and security - and all defaults are set to values that protect your privacy and security.
+It is your choice to change them as you see fit.

 These are global settings, affecting all sessions.